jaya117/RISCV-HDP/week_3/Assignment/README.md

 </details>
 <details>
-  <summary> My RISC-V based Embedded Application </summary>
+  <summary>  Motion sensitive under the cabinet light bar  </summary>
-     I have chosen to design a Motion sensitive, under the cabinet LED light bar for kitchen or bathroom cabinets.
      Specification of the application is as follows

      1. Power button - controls power on off
      2. Warm light mode button - When pressed , warm light LEDs on the light bar are powered up